jryans/debug-info-issues/interesting/loop-index-dependent/coverage.md

 This example tests support for:

 * Reaching all basic blocks during execution

-Results appear to be INCORRECT as of tool 4ee615c7:
+* Additional encounter triggered by phi nodes

-* Only visit basic block once feature means we never find other paths
+Results appear to be INCORRECT as of tool a013f43d:

-* Coverage and complete execution features fail to detect this error
+* Phi node encounters need special support